CharlesSchimmel/mpd-notify/README.md

 # mpd-notify
-Notifications on song change, play, and pause.
++Notifications on song change, play, and pause.
-Automatic cover art detection\*
++Automatic cover art detection\*
-Automatic cover art fetching
++Automatic cover art fetching
-Updates wallpaper on song change
++Updates wallpaper on song change
-Daemon
++Daemon

 \* This only works if you have seperate folders for every album.
 But you're not some sort of monster, right?